DanielleDaly/milestone-project-3-python/README.md

 ### Display Remaining Guesses

 - In each game the user can make 5 guesses to try to guess the correct number.
-These are displayed on screen with an 'X'. for example, if there are 3 remaining guesses, 3 x's will be displayed on the screen.
+These are displayed on screen with an 'X'.
+For example, if there are 3 remaining guesses, 3 x's will be displayed on the screen.
 As each guess is taken, the number of remaining guesses will decrease.
-Text is displayed above advising that the x's re[resent remaining guesses.
+Text is displayed above advising that the x's represent remaining guesses.
 (**INSERT SCREEN SHOT OF MESSAGE - REMAINING GUESSES REPRESENTED BY X**)